soarlab/FPTuner/README.md

 The console output of FPTuner should be the following:
 ```
 ==== error bound : 0.001 ====
+Total # of operators: 5
+# of 32-bit operators: 2
+# of 64-bit operators: 3

 ---- alloc. ----
 Group 0 : 32-bit
 Group 1 : 32-bit